 These drugs help the brain reduce production of adrenalin and allow a person to go to sleep.
 Some of these are adrenergic blockers or beta blockers.
 These all also allow for a restful sleep.

 - Zolpidem (Ambien)

 Bottom line: Simply medicating our vets, especially without giving them adequate follow-up care with their physicians, puts them at greater risk for problems stemming from prescription medication.

 PTSD and Substance Abuse

-Vets with PTSD are at greater risk for substance abuse in two ways:
+Vets with PTSD are at greater risk for substance abuse in three ways: